 To assure students are appropriately screened for magnetic wave or radiofrequency hazards, the established screening protocol for students is completed prior to the first day of the clinical rotation for a magnetic resonance environment.
-During the MRI course, prior to the students attending the MRI clinical rotation, they learn about the four safety zones and potential hazards in the MRI department.
-The students will answer several questions to ascertain if they are MRI safe.
-The screening form is found on page 52 in the medical radiography handbook.
+During the introduction to clinic course, prior to the students attending clinical rotation, students learn about the four safety zones and potential hazards in the MRI department.
+Students also complete a Canvas MRI Safety module and complete MRI Safety as part of TCPS orientation.
+Certificates of completion for the module and TCPS training are placed in the student's file.
+Students complete the Canvas module once per year.